ollegreen/research_papers/README.md

 ______

-## Paper: Oxford — “CLAM: Selective Clarification for Ambiguous Questions”
+## Paper: “CLAM: Selective Clarification for Ambiguous Questions”
-Read: Sep 2023
+* Read: Sep 2023
+* Institution: Oxford OATML

 ### Problem
 Users give ambiguous questions that are hard for LLMs to answer with certianty as they don’t know what is being asked, so the give the most likely answer instead of asking a question back (humans asking vague questions such as “when did he land on the moon?”
 When meaning to ask “when did Alan Bean land on the moon?)